 Student mental health is the priority of EMU’s counseling center.
 We seek to serve EMU students with the resources available to us, including knowledge, skills and staffing available to us.
 We are committed to student care and will provide outside referral options if necessary to provide the best student care available.

 Faculty and staff who wish to access counseling services for themselves should use EMU's Employee Assistance Program (EAP).

-All fully enrolled EMU students at the Harrisonburg, VA campus are eligible for an initial assessment (IA) or walk-in session with recommendations.
-To speak with a counselor about personal or life issues you are currently facing you can schedule an initial assessment (IA) or utilize walk-in hours.
-Initial Assessments are scheduled during open hours of Monday-Friday, 9 a.m.-5 p.m..
-Walk-in Hours are Monday-Friday 1-2 p.m..
-To schedule an appointment you can email email@example.com OR speak with the Counseling Center Front Desk Attendant.
+All fully enrolled EMU students at the Harrisonburg, VA campus are eligible for counseling.
+Appointments are scheduled during open hours of Monday-Friday, 9 a.m.-5 p.m.
+Walk-in Hours are Monday, Wednesday, Friday 1-2 p.m.
+To schedule an appointment you can email email@example.com OR speak with the Counseling Services Front Desk Attendant at 540-432-4317.
 For more information visit our What to Expect page.
 Counseling is open for services in conjunction with the undergraduate university academic calendar and is not open in the summer months.

 - Relationship issues (romantic relationship difficulties, roommate problems, family issues, loneliness, anger, guilt)

 - Academic concerns (performance anxiety, perfectionism, underachievement, low motivation)